Is Base44 right for SaaS?

 What you should not try: real-time collaboration (no WebSocket), high-write workloads (rate limits at unpredictable thresholds), regulated verticals (no compliance posture), or anything where the SDK lock-in becomes prohibitive once you cross 100k rows.

-Critical patterns for SaaS
+Critical patterns for Base44 for SaaS builds

 A SaaS on Base44 needs five disciplines that are not the platform default.
 Skip any one and you ship a leak.